Top Red Sox 1B Replacements After Triston Casas Injury

-According to ESPN, Casas left Boston’s April 20 game against the Pittsburgh Pirates after his first at bat, as he felt discomfort in his rib area.
+According to ESPN, Casas left Boston’s April 20 game against the Pittsburgh Pirates after injuring himself in his first at-bat.

-Losing Casas for a significant amount of time is a brutal blow for Boston, who is already injury plagued.
-The 24-year-old has 6 home runs on the season, and appeared poised for a breakout year.
+Losing Casas for a significant amount of time is a brutal blow for Boston, which is already injury-plagued.
+The 24-year-old has 6 home runs on the season and appeared poised for a breakout year.

-Yet, the Red Sox have a few potential first base replacements who could hold down the fort until Casas returns.
+There are a few potential first-base replacements who could hold down the Red Sox fort until Casas returns.
 Among the most appealing options are two MLB veterans: Brandon Belt and C.J.
 Cron.

 Considering the Red Sox’s lack of intriguing first base prospects, they’ll likely need to look outside the organization for a Casas replacement.

 Belt is a career .261 hitter with 194 home runs and 627 RBIs.
-Last year with the Toronto Blue Jays, Belt belted 19 home runs.
+Last year with the Toronto Blue Jays, Belt hit 19 home runs.

 The 36-year-old free agent’s high floor and proven leadership abilities makes him an appealing addition for Boston until Casas returns.
 And Belt could help mentor Casas after that.